Leaflet/Leaflet/examples/custom-icons.md

 ### Defining an icon class

 What if we need to create several icons that have lots in common?
-Lets define our own icon class containing the shared options, inheriting from `L.Icon`!
+Let's define our own icon class containing the shared options, inheriting from `L.Icon`!
 It's really easy in Leaflet:

 	var LeafIcon = L.Icon.extend({
 		options: {